Designing Satellite Constellations with ModelCenter

 Problem statement

-Engineers and operators require a quick and easy way to generate a Walker constellation to study future satellite constellation designs.
-A Walker constellation consists of a group of satellites that are in circular orbits and have the same period and inclination.
-A small constellation of satellites employing synthetic-aperture radars (SAR) will be used to create three-dimensional reconstructions of the Earth's land masses.
-The analysis will require the use of shapefiles.
-Another requirement is a trade study tool which they can use to quickly perform "what if" analysis, collect data from, and use to optimize the scenario.
-You don't have software developers on your team.
+Engineers and operators require a quick and easy way to study future satellite constellation designs.
+You are designing a Walker constellation, which is a group of satellites in circular orbits that have the same period and inclination.
+Your Walker constellation will employ synthetic-aperture radars (SAR) to create three-dimensional reconstructions of the Earth's land masses.
+The analysis will require the use of shapefiles, which store data for geographic features.
+You don't have software developers on your team, so another requirement is a simple trade study tool, which you need to quickly perform "what if" analysis on, collect data from, and subsequently optimize your model.

 Solution

-Use STK's SatPro, Coverage, and Analyzer capabilities to create an STK scenario and run trade studies.
-The trade studies will help determine what your coverage of the Earth's land masses will be over a 24-hour period, considering different variations of altitude on your satellites.
+Use the STK software's SatPro and Coverage capabilities and the Analyzer capability, which is part of the Ansys ModelCenter® model-based systems engineering software, to determine what your coverage of the Earth's land masses will be over a 24-hour period, considering different variations of altitude on your constellation's satellites.

 What you will learn

-Upon completion of this tutorial, you will have a basic understanding of the following:
+Upon completion of this tutorial, you will understand how to:

 Creating a new scenario